GustavFluur/Hobby_Share/README.md

 ### Frameworks, Libraries & Programs Used
 - Google Fonts - for the font families:
-- Font Awesome - to add icons to the social links in the footer element.
+- [Font Awesome](https://fontawesome.com/icons) - to add icons to the social links in the footer element.
 - GitPod - to create my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
-- Balsamiq - were used to create mockups of the project prior to starting.
+- [Balsamiq](https://balsamiq.com/) - were used to create mockups of the project prior to starting.
-- Am I Responsive? - to ensure the project looked good across all devices.
+- [Am I Responsive?](https://ui.dev/amiresponsive) - to ensure the project looked good across all devices.
-- Favicon - to provide the code & image for the icon in the tab bar.
+- [Favicon](https://icons8.com/icons/set/lightbulb) - to provide the code & image for the icon in the tab bar.
 - [Django](https://www.djangoproject.com/)
 - [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
 - [Database Design Tool | Creately](https://creately.com/diagram-type/database-design/)
+- Preview (macOS) was used for this README.md file and its design features for images only

 # Deployment